 Brené Brown’s credentials are displayed in a contrasting white text that allows the reader to feel assured they will be buying the work of not only a Ph.D. and Masters of Social Work holder but one whose ideas have translated into a number 1 New York Times bestseller.
 With the abundance of nonfiction available in today’s market, emphasizing the credibility of the author is essential.

-So what can we learn from the Atlas of the Heart cover that applies to our nonfiction books?
+So what can we learn from the Atlas of the Heart cover that might inspire our own nonfiction book cover ideas?

 - Highlight any author credentials or performance information relevant to potential readers of the book.